danielbutts/short-url/README.md

 This is a simple web application to create shortened URLs for easier use.
 The application persists original urls, their hashes, and associated metadata in a postgres database.

 ## Design Considerations
+### URL Shortening Strategy
+Generating the short URL takes six steps:
+1) Order query parameters alphabetically to ensure only urls with different parameters are treated as unique
+2) Hash the full url (including ordered query parameters) with MD5.
+Although not the fastest, MD5 produces a reletaviely short (32 character) hash and negligable collision probablity.
+Security flaws of MD5 are not important for a not cryptographic application like URL shortening.
+3) Base-64 encode the URL to shorten the hash without data loss and translate into a set of user friendly characters.
+The exception being '+' and '/' (any padding characters '=' are stripped). '/' characters are replaced with '.' to avoid issues of URL-part matching by express when the short url is used.
+Ideally, the hash would be base-62 encoded to avoid the use of non-alphanumeric characters in the short URLs entirely (future work).
+4) Shorten the hash to a ideal length for usability using a substring (in this case 8 character).
+5) Validate uniqueness of the short hash in the pesistence layer and increase if needed to ensure all short urls are unique and as short as possible.
+This allows most short urls to be user friendly, but ensures the system could scale well beyond expected usage.
+6) Persist the original URL, the full hash, the short hash, and the current time (as created and updated date) in the persistence layer

+### URL Expiry
+* If a short URL is not used within the last 14 days, it is considered expired and a user will not be redirected to the original URL.
+* Whenever a shortened URL is used (if it is still valid), the updated date is reset in the database.
+* If the same URL is re-shortened, the update date is reset to now even if the URL was previously considered expired, but the create date is not adjusted.
+This preserves the history of the urls original creation (albeit in a limited way).

+## Technologies
 #### React
 * Although this application required very little UI, React was chosen as a front-end framework over other, lighter weight, frameworks or template engines like handlebars or EJS because it can be easily extended/customized in the future as an application inevitably grows over time.
 * In a larger application or in a production the React application would be refactored into a more organized file strucutre and include custom components to provide a better user experience and improve managability.